Wrongful Discharge Claims

 As an employee subjected to a wrongful discharge, one option that you may have instead of pursuing legal remedies in an administrative or civil proceeding is to negotiate a severance agreement with your employer.
 Employers will often prefer to settle employees’ wrongful discharge claims rather than having them aired out in a public forum (and, of course, keeping your dispute with your employer private may be beneficial for you as well).
 The decision to settle in lieu of taking legal action is not one to be taken lightly; but, under the right circumstances, negotiating a severance agreement may be your best option.

-Contact Maryland Employment Attorney Joyce E. Smithey for a Confidential Consultation
+Contact Maryland Wrongful Termination Lawyer Joyce E. Smithey for a Confidential Consultation

-If you would like more information about pursuing or defending against a wrongful discharge claim in Maryland, contact Annapolis wrongful discharge lawyer Joyce E. Smithey of Smithey Law Group LLC for a confidential consultation.
+If you would like more information about pursuing or defending against a wrongful termination claim in Maryland, contact Maryland wrongful termination lawyer Joyce E. Smithey of Smithey Law Group LLC for a confidential consultation.
 To schedule an appointment, call us or inquire online today.